MakerCollider/EdisonSetup/README.md

 # EdisonSetup

-This is a Edison setup script.
+This is a Edison setup script, it will do something below:
+1. Set edisons system configure
+2. Update opkg repositroy
+3. Update NTP server and timezone(set to china)
+4. Set alsa configure
+4. Reboot

+####Editor: TianYe